SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/06-FETCH.md

 The response of a `fetch()` is a Stream object that can either `resolve` or `reject`.

-We typically chain multiple promises to process and visualize data, as well as handle any errors that may occur.
+We typically chain multiple promises to process and visualise data, as well as handle any errors that may occur.

 [/slide]